 Do you need to start homeschooling right away, and don't have time or money to spend months - or even weeks - planning and buying things?
 You can do it!

 I recently met with a new friend who was considering homeschooling her children.
 One of the children had been cruelly assaulted by a gang of classmates, and Mom wanted to get the kids out NOW!
 But, she hadn't actually withdrawn them yet, because she felt like there was so much planning to do to get started.
-So she was leaving her children in an environment where she felt that they were in active, constant danger - until she was ready to undertake the task.
+So she was waiting to take them out - until she was ready to undertake the task.

 If you've never homeschooled before, it can be a very daunting prospect!